-- 3.178.
+3.178.
 For routine operation the regulatory body should require that the authorized party report regularly on adherence to safety objectives and compliance with specified regulatory requirements, and on efforts made to enhance safety.
-The regulatory body should review and assess the reports and should perform inspections to confirm compliance with regulatory requirements and to confirm that operation of the facility or conduct of the activity is able to continue. - 3.179.
-While the need for reassessment may arise in a number of ways (see para 3.189), systematic safety reassessments, termed Periodic Safety Reviews (PSRs) [8], should be carried out by the authorized party at intervals to review the cumulative effects of ageing of the facility or activity systems and of modifications, and the implications of operating experience and technical developments.
+The regulatory body should review and assess the reports and should perform inspections to confirm compliance with regulatory requirements and to confirm that operation of the facility or conduct of the activity is able to continue.

+3.179.
+While the need for reassessment may arise in a number of ways (see para 3.189), a comprehensive systematic safety review, such as reassessments, termed Periodic Safety Reviews (PSRs) [8], should be carried out by the authorized party -at intervals to review the cumulative effects of ageing of the facility or activity systems and of modifications, and the implications of operating experience and technical developments.
 The nature of this review and the interval between reviews will depend on the nature of the facility or activity and the potential magnitudes of the risks it presents.
-The objective of the reviews should be to assess the facility against current regulatory requirements and practices and to determine whether adequate arrangements are in place to maintain its safety.
-When a review shows that the facility or activity does not meet current regulatory requirements, the significance of the shortcomings should be assessed and possible ways of meeting the requirements should be considered.
-The PSR should enable the regulatory body to judge whether it is acceptable for the facility to continue to be operated until the next PSR is carried out.
+The objective of the reviews should be to assess the facility against current national and/or international safety standards and operating regulatory requirements and practices and to determine whether adequate arrangements are in place to maintain its safety.
+When a review shows that the facility or activity does not meet current standards regulatory requirements and operating practices, the significance of the shortcomings should be assessed and possible ways of meeting the standards or practices requirements should be considered.
+The comprehensive safety review PSR should enable the regulatory body to judge whether it is acceptable for the facility to continue to be operated until the next comprehensive safety review PSR is carried out.